-WASHINGTON, DC – Today, Congressman Bill Foster (D-IL) announced the introduction of H.R.
-2304, the Autofill Act of 2019.
+WASHINGTON, DC – Today, Congressman Bill Foster (D-IL) issued the following statement after the U.S. House of Representatives passed the Bipartisan Budget Act of 2019:

-WASHINGTON, DC – Today, Congressman Bill Foster (D-IL) issued the following statement on Attorney General William Barr’s summary letter of the Mueller report:
+WASHINGTON, DC – Today, Congressman Bill Foster (D-IL) issued the following statement after the U.S. House of Representatives voted to condemn President Trump:

 In The News